Friluftsliv! Get Kids Outside This Winter.

 What is friluftsliv, you ask?
 Coined in the 1850s by the Norwegian playwright and poet Henrik Ibsen, the expression literally translates to “open air living.”
 Unlike the American POV, which tends to associate outside time with scaling a peak or clocking a personal best, Scandinavians embrace a gentler approach.
 A walk in the woods or a picnic in the countryside with friends and family is what friluftsliv is all about.
 To find out more about how Scandinavians benefit both mentally and physically from spending time outside in any season, and how you can too, check out: 6 Reasons to Get Outside in the Cold.

 It’s relatively easy to get the kids outside when the sun is shining and the days are warm.
 With rain and snow ahead, motivation may be more difficult to find.
-But with COVID-19 cases still high, making a choice to spend as much time outdoors as possible has become more important than ever.
+We tend to think that having warm, comfy feet can help (and a mug of hot cocoa).
+Plus, outside is the best place to avoid winter germies!

 We all intuitively understand that outdoor time is crucial for kids.
 It’s why “go outside and play” has been a parent’s go-to command for generations.
 But why is friluftsliv so important for kids?
 For one thing, being outdoors builds confidence.
 Learning to climb trees, navigate boulders or thick underbrush, jump puddles, or chart a course around muddy areas gives kids a sense of accomplishment.
 It also improves problem solving, as anyone who has ever had to build a fire or shelter in the woods can attest.
 Increased concentration, a boosted immune system, and improved sleep are just a few other reasons to get kids outside this winter.